vanton/saved/README.md

 - [X] [robbyrussell/oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
     > A delightful community-driven (with 1,200+ contributors) framework for managing your zsh configuration.
 Includes 200+ optional plugins (`rails`, `git`, `OSX`, `hub`, `capistrano`, `brew`, `ant`, `php`, `python`, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.
 - [nvbn/thefuck](https://github.com/nvbn/thefuck) : shell 命令纠正工具
-- [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line#appearance) : Use your macOS terminal shell to do awesome things.
+- [herrbischoff/awesome-macos-command-line](https://github.com/herrbischoff/awesome-macos-command-line#appearance) : Use your macOS terminal shell to do awesome things. ![awesome macos][awesome macos]
-- [herrbischoff/awesome-command-line-apps](https://github.com/herrbischoff/awesome-command-line-apps) : Use your terminal shell to do awesome things.
+- [herrbischoff/awesome-command-line-apps](https://github.com/herrbischoff/awesome-command-line-apps) : Use your terminal shell to do awesome things. ![awesome command-line][awesome command-line]
 - [alebcay/awesome-shell](https://github.com/alebcay/awesome-shell) : A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
-Inspired by awesome-php.
+Inspired by awesome-php. ![awesome shell][awesome shell]
 - [supercrabtree/k](https://github.com/supercrabtree/k) : `k` is the new `l`, yo
 - [X] [rupa/z](https://github.com/rupa/z) : `z` - jump around
 - [barryclark/bashstrap](https://github.com/barryclark/bashstrap) : A quick way to spruce up your terminal in OSX.